jonalm/SparseTimeSeries.jl/README.md

 [![Build Status](https://api.travis-ci.com/jonalm/SparseTimeSeries.jl.svg?branch=master)](https://travis-ci.com/jonalm/SparseTimeSeries.jl)
 [![Codecov](https://codecov.io/gh/jonalm/SparseTimeSeries.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/jonalm/SparseTimeSeries.jl)

-This package provides some functionality to handle sparse time series, i.e. series with either {tag, timestamp, value} triplets or {timestamp, value} pairs which typically represents state changes in an arbitrary system.
-The (potentially tagged) value is considered to be "valid" in the time interval from the recorded timestamp until a new value (with the same tag) is present.
-In other words, "Forward fill" is the natural imputation strategy.
+This package provides some functionality to handle sparse time series, i.e. series with either {`tag, timestamp, value`} triplets or {`timestamp, value`} pairs which typically represents state changes in an arbitrary system.
+The (potentially tagged) value is considered to be _valid_ in the time interval from the recorded timestamp until a new value (with the same tag) is present.
+In other words, _Forward fill_ is the natural imputation strategy.

 If you are looking for general time series functionality, check out the much more mature [TimeSeries.jl](https://github.com/JuliaStats/TimeSeries.jl) package first.

+## Note

+The package supports
+ - `value` of arbitrary type
+ - any `timestamp` which can be sorted
+ - `tag` of `Symbol` type

 ## Example